inbn/component-gallery/src/content/button.md

 - Unless it appears inside a [button group](/components/button-group) with other options, use whitespace around the button to distance it from other content.
 - Make the button big enough so users of touch devices can comfortably use it (a minimum of 10mm in both dimensions)

-If it fits within the design of your website, there are more techniques you can use to improve the affordance of your buttons:
+If it fits within the design of your website, there are some other ideas for how you can improve the [affordance](https://www.interaction-design.org/literature/topics/affordances) of your buttons:

 - Give it rounded corners
 - Use subtle box-shadows to raise the button above the rest of the page
 - Add a gradient background to give it a 3D appearance

-### Labelling
+## Usage guidelines

 Communicate the purpose of a button clearly and concisely using a text label, an icon, or both.
 Instead of using generic labels like ‘OK’ or ‘Cancel’, think about what action clicking the button will trigger — if it deletes something, use ‘Delete’; if it places an order, use ‘Place order’.